 Create feedback loops that expose people to the consequences of their actions.
 Air BnB have used this to help us get around the most significant issue, welcoming strangers into your home, typically when you are not even there.
 This idea is entirely counterintuitive to everything we have grown up believing about our most intimate space, home, and strangers.
 Yet, by extending the shadow of the future: Air BnB hosts rate their guests and vice versa, positive behaviour dominates, and a new value can be created for hosts to realise the value of their unused space, for guests to find welcoming spaces to stay and Air BnB for matchmaking between the two.
 In earnest, Air BnB, of course, didn’t pioneer the power of ratings but has undoubtedly proven that applying the power of the shadow of the future can be powerful enough to encourage positive behaviour even in the circumstances most deserving of our mistrust and doubt, thereby opening up the opportunity of value creation for all.

 6. Reward Those Who Cooperate

 This approach also creates another reinforcing mechanism for an ecosystem and how we align ourselves with an active community.
-We must earn our place at the table with our consumers, we can only do that by empowering employees to be in those conversations, to have an interest in learning about the needs about the consumers and making everyone accountable for supporting the ecosystem – also the community.
+We must earn our place at the table with our consumers; we can only do that by empowering employees to be in those conversations, to have an interest in learning about the needs of the consumers and making everyone accountable for supporting the ecosystem – also the community.